 - Lastly, God named Hosea’s final child Lo-Ammi, which in Hebrew means “Not my people”.
 However, despite God’s great anger towards the flagrant idolatry of Israel, God promises Hosea that they’ll someday be called “Children of the Living God.”

-The Apostle Paul uses this passage in his message to the believers in Rome concerning the sovereignty of God over all people; Jews and Gentiles (Romans 9:25-26).
+The Apostle Paul uses this passage to the believers in Rome concerning the sovereignty of God over all people; Jews and Gentiles (Romans 9:25-26).
 Through Jesus Christ, all believers have been saved.

 14‘I will deliver this people from the power of the grave;Hosea 13:14